Kimserey/BlogArchive/20180302_wsl_ubuntu_on_windows.md

 ![helloworld]()

 We can also make sure that we can hit the endpoint from the browser by going to `http://localhost:5000`.
 Kestrel allows us to selfhost our application and if we hit the port, we can access the application.
-But it is not recommended to direclty hit Kestrel, instead it is best to pass by a reverse proxy like Nginx giving us more power in term of response, caching and load balancing.
+But it is not recommended to direclty hit Kestrel, instead it is best to pass by a reverse proxy like Nginx giving us more power in term of response, caching and of course act as a reverse proxy.

 ### Install Nginx